-Agency PLAC Status United States Fish and Wildlife Service Western Riverside County Multiple Species Habitat Conservation Plan (WR- MSHCP) Determination of Biologically Equivalent or Superior Preservation (DBESP) Report Submitted December 12, 2023 United States Army Corps of Engineers Clean Water Act Section 404 Permit for filling or dredging waters of the United States.
-Application for Section 404 permit would be submitted after approval of the MND.
-California Department of Fish and Wildlife California Fish and Game Code Section 1602 Agreement for Streambed Alteration Application for 1602 permit would be submitted after approval of the MND.
-WR-MSHCP DBESP Report Submitted December 12, 2023
+Agency PLAC Status United States Fish and Western Riverside County On December 10, 2024, Wildlife Service and Multiple Species Habitat the project was found to California Department of Conservation Plan (WR- be consistent with the Fish and Wildlife MSHCP) Determination of Western Riverside Biologically Equivalent or County Multiple Species Superior Preservation Habitat Conservation (DBESP) Report Plan (WR-MSHCP).
+United States Army Corps Clean Water Act Section Application for Section 404 of Engineers 404 Permit for filling or permit would be submitted dredging waters of the after approval of the MND.
+United States.
+California Department of California Fish and Game Application for 1602 permit Fish and Wildlife Code Section 1602 would be submitted after Agreement for Streambed approval of the MND.
+Alteration WR-MSHCP DBESP Submitted December 12, Report 2023